Negawisp/action_words/README.md

-# action_words
+# TreeTrials
-With this repository I am learning how to use git version control system.
+Here I will check out how tree works as a database.